 Lupita became my jeweler.
 If the people I met were friends of hers, they were by extension, vetted.
 Even friends of friends of hers I considered vetted.
 I needed little more than an introduction to come out of the gate guns blazing, confident that person had something special to offer.

-If I were an efficiency expert and not a just a person seeking to make friends, I’d call this improved method the social equivalent of a bicycle, which some consider the most efficient machine ever built.
+Having moved to many cities cold, I have employed both methods, buckshot and laser, to make friends.
+The buckshot method, being everywhere, wears you out and can be expensive.If I were an efficiency expert and not a just a person seeking to make friends, I’d call this improved method, focusing on one or two people at a time, as the social equivalent of a bicycle - the most efficient machine ever built.

 Sometimes it takes a little imagination when you're learning a language and making friends at the same time. - Ventanas Mexico